News

 If you see a price increase on any of the nine protected categories at your local Lulu, Carrefour, or Spinneys in RAK, report it immediately: toll-free number 8001222, via the Ministry website, or by emailing info@moet.gov.ae.

-What Could Genuinely Cost More Right Now – and What to Do About It
+What Could Genuinely Cost More, and What to Do About It

 Here is the honest section.
 The nine essential categories are protected.
 But a number of other items sit outside that policy and have seen real price movement.
 Knowing which ones helps you shop smarter.

 Fresh flowers are one of the most exposed categories.
-Almost all cut flowers sold in the UAE are air-freighted – from Kenya, Ethiopia, and the Netherlands primarily.
-Air freight insurance costs increased sharply in early March as regional tensions raised cargo risk premiums.
+Almost all cut flowers sold in the UAE are air-freighted, from Kenya, Ethiopia, and the Netherlands primarily.
+Air freight insurance costs can climb when global market swings raise cargo risk premiums.
 Florists and supermarket flower sections may have adjusted prices already, or will do so as their current stock rotates.
 If you buy flowers regularly, this is a category where you will likely notice a difference.

 Imported seafood is similarly exposed.
-Local UAE-caught fish – hammour, kingfish, sheri – is on a short supply chain and completely insulated.
+Local UAE-caught fish, including hammour, kingfish and sheri, is on a short supply chain and completely insulated.
 Norwegian salmon, Sri Lankan prawns, and other imported varieties travel by air or through freight routes that have absorbed higher insurance costs.
 Expect modest price movement on imported seafood over the coming weeks.

 Premium imported cheeses and specialty meats sit outside the nine controlled categories.
 Standard dairy is protected but French brie, Italian burrata, Australian lamb racks, and similar premium imports have no price ceiling.
 If these are part of your regular shop, watch for gradual adjustment.

-Imported fresh herbs and specialty produce – certain herbs, baby leaves, and microgreens that are air-freighted rather than grown locally may see minor price movement.
+Imported fresh herbs and specialty produce, including certain herbs, baby leaves, and microgreens that are air-freighted rather than grown locally may see minor price movement.
 This is a small spend for most households but worth being aware of.

 Baby formula from European or Australian brands is worth monitoring if you use imported varieties.
 This category sits outside the essential goods price controls.

-Pet food – imported premium brands may see minor price movement over the coming weeks.
+Pet food, including imported premium brands, may see minor price movement over the coming weeks.
 Local and regional brands will be more stable.

 Restaurant and cafe menus are not covered by the nine essential goods policy at all.
 Small independent restaurants absorb cost increases and often pass them on relatively quickly.
 Do not be surprised if a few of your regular spots quietly adjust prices over the coming month.

 UAE-grown produce from Al Ain farms supplies significant volumes of tomatoes, cucumbers, capsicum, courgettes, and leafy greens to Lulu, Spinneys, and Carrefour.
 These are on short domestic supply chains with zero air freight exposure.
-If you shift toward UAE-origin fresh produce where available – look for the UAE flag label in the fresh section – you are largely insulated from import cost pressure.
+If you shift toward UAE-origin fresh produce where available, look for the UAE flag label in the fresh section, and you are largely insulated from import cost pressure.

 Dates are in season, locally grown, and completely unaffected.
 Ramadan is precisely the time when date varieties are at their widest range and best pricing.

-Dry staples covered by the nine categories are stable by law, actively monitored, and fully stocked in every RAK supermarket right now.
+Dry staples covered by the nine categories are stable by law, actively monitored, and fully stocked in every RAK supermarket.

 Seasonal Pricing: Some of This Was Coming Anyway

-It is worth separating crisis-related price movement from normal seasonal pricing, because these two things are being conflated in a lot of the current conversation.
+It is worth separating short-term price spikes from normal seasonal pricing, because these two things are easily conflated.

 March is a seasonal transition month for fresh produce globally.
 Winter crops from Europe and Central Asia are winding down.
 Summer supplies have not fully ramped up yet.
-This creates annual price softness on certain fruits and vegetables every March, completely independent of any geopolitical situation.
+This creates annual price softness on certain fruits and vegetables every March, completely independent of any cost pressures elsewhere.

 Strawberries get more expensive in March because the European season is ending.
 Certain citrus varieties become pricier as Mediterranean harvests tail off.
 Stone fruits from Europe have not arrived yet.
 This happens every year without fail.
-Some of what people are noticing at the checkout right now is simply the normal seasonal cycle – not a crisis effect at all.
+Some of what people notice at the checkout is simply the normal seasonal cycle, not a cost shock at all.

 The Dirham Peg: A Protection Most Residents Do Not Think About

 The UAE dirham is pegged to the US dollar at a fixed rate of 3.67.
-This is a structural protection that rarely gets mentioned in conversations about food prices – but it matters enormously right now.
+This is a structural protection that rarely gets mentioned in conversations about food prices, but it matters enormously.

-When regional or global tensions spike, currencies in many other countries weaken against the dollar.
-That makes all dollar-denominated imports immediately more expensive – a double hit of higher shipping costs plus currency depreciation hitting at the same time.
+When global market swings hit, currencies in many other countries weaken against the dollar.
+That makes all dollar-denominated imports immediately more expensive, a double hit of higher shipping costs plus currency depreciation hitting at the same time.
 That does not happen in the UAE.
-The dirham maintains its value regardless of what is happening regionally.
+The dirham maintains its value regardless of what is happening in global markets.
 Your purchasing power on imported goods does not erode through exchange rate movement.

-Compare this to expats in countries with floating currencies where a regional crisis can make imports 15-20 percent more expensive overnight simply through currency movement, before any actual supply change occurs.
-The peg is a quiet, structural advantage that the UAE’s residents benefit from every time there is external turbulence.
+Compare this to expats in countries with floating currencies where an external shock can make imports 15-20 percent more expensive overnight simply through currency movement, before any actual supply change occurs.
+The peg is a quiet, structural advantage that the UAE’s residents benefit from every time there is an external shock.

 “We have full stocks of all FMCG goods available in our supermarkets.
 Our stores operate 24 hours a day, throughout the year, and there is no reason for panic buying.
 We have large quantities of goods in our warehouses and imports are arriving regularly.”